kirenia/kirenia/README.md

 😄 Pronouns: she/her/ella

-⚡ Fun fact: I was also a helicopter mechanic for some time specializing in airframes and hydraulic systems.
+⚡ Fun fact: I served as helicopter mechanic in the US Marines specializing in airframes and hydraulic systems.